-It seems that in the Garden State, new online casino game providers are continuously popping up.
-That could be the case once again as the New Jersey Division of Gaming Enforcement just licensed another, GameCo.
+It seems that in the Garden State, new online casino game providers are continually popping up.
+That could be the case once again, as the New Jersey Division of Gaming Enforcement has just licensed another, GameCo.

 The gaming company, which prides itself on its video game gambling machines, is now approved for operation in NJ.
-Many of the details on when New Jersey residents and visitors can actually access the games remain undecided.
+But many of the details on when New Jersey residents and visitors will actually be able to access the games remain undecided.

-However, it’s a first for the company and puts GameCo into a robust online gambling market.
+However, it’s a first for the company and puts GameCo in a thriving online gambling market.

 “We are looking forward to bringing our exclusive range of products and experiences to such a robust and innovating gaming market,” said Blaine Graboyes, co-founder and CEO of GameCo.

 GameCo is an entertainment company with headquarters in Las Vegas.
 The company also has offices in New York City.
 It calls itself “the foremost innovator and trailblazer” of casino products.

 Additionally, the company has its hands in the esports industry.
 This takes the shape of video game tournaments and an esports wagering platform.

 GameCo already operates in California, Mississippi, Nevada and Oklahoma.
 There, it has partnerships with brick-and-mortar gaming facilities such as tribal casinos.

 The suite of products it offers there on the gambling side is similar to online card games and slots that NJ gamblers are already familiar with.
 GameCo tries to differentiate itself, however, by targeting a younger crowd.

 The company says its products are “designed to attract and monetize Gen X and Millennial players at retail and digital casinos.”